awwright/http-progress/draft-wright-http-patch-byterange.md

 # Modifying a content range with PATCH

-Although the Content-Range header cannot be used in requests directly, it may be used in conjunction with the PATCH method {{RFC5789}} and a media type that specifies a subset of bytes in a document, at a particular offset.
+Although the Content-Range field cannot be used in the request headers without risking data corruption, it may be used in conjunction with the PATCH method {{RFC5789}} as part of a media type whose semantics writes a subset of a document, at a particular byte offset.
 This document re-uses the "multipart/byteranges" media type, and defines the "message/byterange" media type, for this purpose.

-Servers SHOULD NOT accept requests that begin writing after the end of the resource.
-This would create a sparse file, where some byte ranges are undefined, and HTTP semantics currently has no way of representing such undefined ranges.
-For example, writing at byte 601 of a resource where bytes 0-599 are defined; this would leave byte 600 undefined.

-Servers that accept sparse writes MUST initialize unwritten regions to not disclose contents of prior writes.
-This is equivalent to another client or the server writing out any regions that haven't been written by the client; future specifications may define a way for the server to list uninitialized regions, for the client to act on, without needing to perform this step.

 Servers MUST read a Content-Range field from the patch document that completely indicates the parts of the target resource to write to, and produce a 422 or 400 error if none is found.
 (This would mean the client may be using a yet-undefined mechanism to specify the target range.)

 Currently, the only defined range unit is "bytes", however this may be other, yet-to-be-defined values.

 In the case of "bytes", exactly those bytes are changed.
-However, a unit MAY define write semantics different from a read.
-For example, if a Content-Range field identifies an item in a JSON array, a write may add or remove a leading or trailing comma, not technically part of the item itself, in order to keep the resulting document valid.
+However, a unit MAY define write semantics different from a read, if symmetric behavior would not make sense.
+For example, if a Content-Range field identifies an item in a JSON array, a write to this item may add or remove a leading or trailing comma, not technically part of the item itself, in order to keep the resulting document well-formed.

 The client MUST NOT send the unsatisfied-range form (e.g. `bytes */1000`); this is not meaningful.